 You cycle a short distance in Slovak territory today, before crossing the Hungarian border in Rajka.
 The cycling takes in charming villages, where you can still find thatched-roofed farm houses, in an area almost completely influenced by agriculture.
 Your route guides you through the Szigetkoz (a small Rye island) towards Mosonmagyarovar; the charming old 'city of 17 bridges'.
 The city centre is noteworthy for its impressive collection of baroque buildings.

-The cycle ride today follows a gently rolling landscape towards Bony, ending in Komarom.
+Today's ride follows a gently rolling landscape towards Bony, ending in Komarom.
 It is possible to take a detour to Babolna, a well cultivated town with a beautiful inner city, famous for the National Stud horses which are bred in the inner courtyards.
-The final part of the route takes you back to the Danube and onwards to the divided town of Komarom/Komarno, where you can enjoy a relazing spa visit if you wish!
+The final part of the route takes you back to the Danube and onwards to the divided town of Komarom/Komarno, where you can enjoy a relaxing spa visit if you wish!

 Today you pedal along riverbanks in the flat Danube Valley, passing quaint villages and lush vineyards.
 Fitter cyclists can choose a route over Tata, but be aware this is more strenuous and there are no shops and restaurants along the way.
 Those interested in the history of the area should plan some time for the Roman archaelogical site of Kelemantia, where a military camp stood from the 2nd to the 4th Century.
 The absolute highlight of the day however, is Esztergom (also known as Hungarian Rome), with the largest basilica in the country.
 Take some time for a comprehensive visit, before boarding a riverboat to Visegrád.